-10.3 AGRICULTURAL REUSE
+12.3 AGRICULTURAL REUSE

-Irrigation with WSP effluents, as with other suitability treated wastewaters, provides a good balance of plant nutrients (principally N, P and K salts), which can markedly increase crop production and reduce the requirements for expensive artificial fertilizers (Table 10.2).
-WSP effluents bring additional benefits since the algae they contain add to the organic (humus) content of the soil and improve soil structure and its water-holding capacity.
+Irrigation with WSP effluents, as with other suitability treated wastewaters, provides a good balance of plant nutrients (principally N, P and K salts), which can markedly increase crop production and reduce the requirements for expensive artificial fertilizers.
+For example, experiments in Cyprus (Papadopoulos and Stylianou, 1988; see Figure 4.5) showed that lint cotton yields were 2,775 kg/ha with freshwater irrigation, but 3,585 kg/ha with treated wastewater irrigation - an increase of 29 per cent.

+WSP effluents bring additional benefits since the algae they contain add to the organic (humus) content of the soil and improve soil structure and its waterholding capacity.
 The algae also act as "slow-release" fertilizers, releasing plant nutrients as they slowly decompose in the soil even after irrigation has ceased.